nuthanc/angular_advanced_fast/auth-03-signup-request/README.md

   * loading.io
 * Now folder in shared and add loading-spinner and place in the css and ts files
 * isLoading and error properties in AuthComponent

+### 11. Improving Error Handling

+* Error Handling in AuthComponent
+* Check Error codes in Firebase and based on that have a switch case
+* Instead of having this logic in the AuthComponent, we can handle in the AuthService in the pipe's catchError